 Some kids are born with long QT syndrome.
 Others may get it after taking certain medications.
 Long QT syndrome can affect people of all ages, but it is sometimes more serious in children.
 Long QT syndrome can be diagnosed with an electrocardiogram (ECG).
 It is important that the diagnosis of long QT syndrome is made early in life in order to prevent severe manifestations of the syndrome.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute will likely prescribe medication, diet changes and exercise to allow children with long QT syndrome to stay healthy.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute will likely prescribe medication, diet changes and exercise to help children with long QT syndrome stay healthy.

 Stress, exercise or being startled can bring on symptoms.
-Symptoms can also occur secondary to certain medications or electrolyte abnormalities.
+Symptoms also can occur after taking certain medications or having electrolyte abnormalities.
 Sometimes symptoms come on suddenly and without warning.

-You may learn that you have or are at risk for long QT syndrome through a ECG.
+Long QT syndrome may be diagnosed through a electrocardiogram (ECG).
 Even an ECG done for a different reason can identify long QT syndrome.
 Some children have a family history of long QT syndrome and should have an ECG to look for the abnormality.
 Others may learn that they have the condition through genetic testing.

 Long QT syndrome often can be treated with beta blocker medications.
 Commonly prescribed to patients with heart rhythm and blood pressure conditions, these medications help slow the heart rate and make the long QT syndrome rhythm less likely to occur.